beatybiodiversitymuseum/data-documentation/docs/specify/explanation/structuring-a-locality.md

 In Specify and in Darwin core, a location is split into two main parts.

-1. An unstructured string which represents the specific details of a place.
-Locality names are entered through a simple textbox, and locality name is a required field.
+1. A Locality, which represents the specific details of a place.
+Locality names are entered through a simple textbox, and are required

     - "Top of Cyprus Mountain"
     - "UBC Campus"

-2. A structured component which fits into a formal geography tree.
+2. A Geography, which is a structured component which fits into a formal tree.

     - "North America, Canada, British Columbia"
     - "Europe, United Kingdom, England"